neumachen/poro_validator/README.md

 ## Features ##
 - **Familiar, simple and consistent API.**
 - **Framework agnostic, all you need is a PORO**.
+- **Validate Hash objects!
+Good for params, json objects what have you!**
 - **Validation logic is decoupled from business logic by creating seperate *validator* classes which allows easy testing for the validator class**.
 - **No magic, caller is in control.**